Archive

 Sun, good company, and good food.
 Mmmm, that’s a good Sunday.

-Janice Food, Uncategorized
+Categories: Food, Uncategorized Tags:

 Good Friday

-April 6th, 2007
+April 6th, 2007 No comments

 Traditionally, a solemn day to give thanks for the sacrifice made by Jesus when he died on the cross to “save” us.
 When I was young we were taught to also sacrifice something on this day and spend some time giving thanks and meditating on our blessings.
 Now that I’m not surrounded by Catholic influences but it had crossed my mind to go to a church and just sit there and smell the incense and marvel at the pretty stained glass windows and towering architecture.